 Visit the Philadelphia College of Pharmacy for information on licensure requirements, including the North American Pharmacist Licensure Examination, Multistate Pharmacy Jurisprudence Examination and internship experience requirements.

 Visit the Philadelphia College of Pharmacy for information on graduation rates and NAPLEX passing rates for first attempts.

 View the Technical Standards that apply to all clinical training students in Saint Joseph’s University’s Doctor of Pharmacy program in the Philadelphia College of Pharmacy.

 Why Study Pharmacy in Philadelphia?

 Here in Philadelphia, you’re in the heart of the health science industry, where you’re surrounded by 250 medical facilities and within two hours of 75% of all U.S. pharmaceutical firms.
-And with our University Campus location being near so many healthcare organizations, you’ll have endless options for internships and rotations that often lead to employment coming out of pharmacy school.
+And with our University City location being near so many healthcare organizations, you’ll have endless options for internships and rotations that often lead to employment coming out of pharmacy school.
 The city’s diverse population and rich healthcare employment opportunities also offer a unique environment to gain pharmacy experience in a variety of settings including outpatient clinics and acute care hospital settings.

 PharmD Program Admissions Information

 - Have a bachelor’s degree from an accredited university or college*

 - Complete all prerequisite courses listed below by the end of the spring term preceding enrollment at Saint Joseph’s